AnnaKraut/DNAMethylationModelCURI/README.md

         - for the twoway_simulation program, you will need to edit the condition in two places.
 Use ctrl-f (or command-f on mac) to search for the text `edit here`, and set each initial condition separately.
         - for every other simulation program, you will set the initial condition only once, in the parameters block at the beginning.
 - Edit your output metrics and graphs
+    - Some of the simulations that take longer to run (the one/two way switching time) are split up into a file that runs the simulation and a separate file that graphs the output data.
+This allows you to change the graph without having to run the simulation again.
+        - For these, the simulation data is dumped into a .pkl file which is then used by the associated graphing file to create the output graphs.
+        - For the one way switchs, make sure to uncomment the correct direction of switch in the run_simulation file and then use the correct graphing file.
     - The `graphing` and `postprocessing` sections at the end of each simulation file have a variety of output options.
 By default, all of the various statistics (fits for various distributions and the goodness of those fits) are calculated.
 However, it is up to you which ones are shown on the graph!
 Just comment out the lines starting with `plt.plot` that you don't want on the graph.
     - There are also some debug printouts that display various statistics (number of time-outs, value of parameters for fits, etc.) as the programs run.
 In general, any lines that involve a `print` statement are for debugging purposes, and can be added or removed without affecting the program's functionality.
 - Run the simulation program, and wait for the results!